New Japanese Restaurant In Singapore Lets You Dress Up In A Kimono Or Yukata While You Dine

 For dessert, one scoop of Homemade Japanese Ice Cream will be served, though I tried two flavours on this occasion: black sesame and matcha.
 Both were refreshing, rich and not the least bit cloying - the perfect finale to the exquisite meal.

-The omakase is usually priced at $148 for members and $188 for non-members, but Heiwa Wellness & Spa has an ongoing promotion: For $128 (excluding GST), diners can enjoy omakase along with the spa facilities including full-spectrum infrared sauna, mineral-rich onsen and steam bath.
+The omakase is usually priced at $148 for members and $188 for non-members, but Heiwa Wellness & Spa regularly have promotions where visitors can enjoy both the omakase and spa facilities at a discounted price.

 For those who are more keen on the a la carte menu, you can expect dishes like Unagi Kabayaki ($32), Garlic Fried Rice ($10) and 5 Kinds Sushi ($22).